Lollbrant/arch-desktop/README.md

 ## Run base.sh to install the essential softwares to the system

-## Run nvidia.sh to install drivers for NVIDIA GPUs

 ## Some other packages worth checking out:

 ### Hardware support